The Best South Carolina Homeowners Insurance Companies

-From the foothills of the Blue Ridge Mountains to 187-miles of scenic coastline, the Palmetto State is one pretty place.
-But, factor in South Carolina’s proximity to the Atlantic Ocean and its history with hurricanes, and protecting that home won’t come cheap: The average homeowners insurance premium in South Carolina is $1,269.
-That’s roughly $100 more a year than the national average ($1,173) and up to $200 more than the averages in neighboring states like Georgia ($1,152) and North Carolina ($1,075).
+From the foothills of the Blue Ridge Mountains to 187 miles of scenic coastline, the Palmetto State is one pretty place to live.
+But factor in South Carolina’s proximity to the Atlantic Ocean and its history with hurricanes, and protecting your home won’t come cheap.
+The average homeowners insurance premium in South Carolina is $1,284.
+That’s roughly $100 more a year than the national average of $1,173 and up to $200 more than the averages in neighboring states like Georgia ($1,152) and North Carolina ($1,075).

 The good news: There’s a slew of well-respected providers who can help make sure you’re covered.
 The even better news?
 We’ve narrowed it down to the top five best homeowners insurance companies in South Carolina.
 Use the quote tool above to compare rates personalized to your area.

-How We Found the Best Homeowners Insurance in South Carolina
+How We Found the Best Homeowners Insurance Companies in South Carolina

-We took the same approach as our review on nationwide companies.
+We took the same approach as our review on nationwide homeowners insurance companies.
 First, we determined the largest home insurance companies in South Carolina by market share.
 Then, we called each insurer’s customer service agents and completed a number of online quotes.
-We researched their available discounts, coverage options, claims ratings, and financial fitness — comparing report cards handed down by reputable financial research companies like Standard & Poor’s, A.M.
+We also researched their available discounts, coverage options, claims ratings, and financial fitness — comparing report cards handed down by reputable financial research companies like Standard & Poor’s, A.M.
 Best, and Moody’s.
-Here’s how each faired.

 South Carolina Homeowners Insurance Reviews

-In terms of discounts, Allstate has a lot of them — 18 to be exact and more than any other provider we surveyed.
-Liberty Mutual is the next closest contender with 15.
-Among the more unique money saving features are a welcome discount for new customers (10% off your premium for your first two years), a discount for the 55+ crowd (particularly relevant for the state’s growing retiree community), and an early shopper discount that could equate to an extra 10% off your premium if you sign up for a new Allstate policy before your current one expires.
+In terms of discounts, Allstate has a lot of them — 18 to be exact (the next closest contender is Liberty Mutual with 15).
+Among the more unique money saving features are a discount for new customers (10% off your premium for your first two years), one for the 55+ crowd, and an early shopper discount that could equate to an extra 10% off your premium if you sign up for a new Allstate policy before your current one expires.

 When it comes to financial stability, Allstate is respectable — earning Aa3 from Moody’s, A+ from A.M.
 Best, and AA- from Standard & Poor’s — but the company does rank lower than its competitors in overall claims satisfaction.
 In Consumer Reports’ national homeowners insurance survey, it received a score of 80, which is still considered “very good,” but not quite on par with Nationwide’s leading score of 86.
-However, when looking at the overall rankings handed down by JD Power, Allstate garners a 3/5, the same score as Liberty Mutual, Travelers, and Nationwide (although Nationwide did get a 5/5 for claims).
+However, when looking at the overall rankings handed down by J.D.
+Power, Allstate garners a 3/5, the same score as Liberty Mutual, Travelers, and Nationwide.
 What does all of this mean?
 You may have to jump through more hoops when filing a claim, but the trade-off could be significantly lower rates.

 It’s second only to Allstate when it comes to discounts — if you’re an alumnus of the University of South Carolina, there’s a discount for that! — and no matter how many questions we asked, its agents were friendly and knowledgeable.
 The website is easy to navigate with helpful tools like a basic coverage calculator and state-specific resources, but one of the biggest perks of being a Liberty Mutual customer is access to its emergency home repairs service.
 On call 24 hours a day, 365 days a year, it provides peace of mind in case of an unexpected event.

-Liberty Mutual didn’t receive as high of marks as its competitors.
-It received an “excellent” rating from A.M.
+Liberty Mutual received lower marks for financial strength than its competitors.
+It scored an “excellent” rating from A.M.
 Best, while the other four companies received a “superior.”
 It’s nothing to lose sleep over (especially given its high customer claims satisfaction), but still something to consider.

-Almost immediately, Nationwide stands out for exceptional claims service.
-Consumer Reports’ national homeowners insurance survey awarded the company an impressive reader score of 86, as did JD Power with an almost unheard of claims score of 5/5.
+Nationwide stands out for exceptional claims service.
+Consumer Reports awarded the company an impressive 86, and J.D.
+Power gave it an almost unheard of claims score of 5/5.
 So, why didn’t Nationwide shoot to the top of our list?
-Outside of the claims experience it is, well, average.
+Outside of the claims experience, it is, well, average.
 Except for a gated community discount, money-saving offers were run of the mill.
-Its website is well designed, but the FAQ section is meager (whereas, Allstate has entire articles and an animated video dedicated to niche topics like termite damage).
+Its website is well-designed, but the FAQ section is meager (whereas, Allstate has entire articles and an animated video dedicated to niche topics, like termite damage).

 More than anything, we found it difficult to get a quote.
 On three separate occasions we attempted to fill out the online form, but couldn’t get past the second or third page before being blocked and receiving a prompt to call an agent.
-Maybe it’s because we triggered one of their “red flags” outlined on the start page — is your home registered as historic?
-Do you operate a farm or business out of the home? — but that seemed unlikely.
+Maybe it’s because we triggered one of their “red flags” outlined on the start page — Is your home registered as historic?
+Do you operate a farm or business out of the home? — but the process shouldn’t be that difficult.
 So, we went another route and used the handy price comparison tool offered through the South Carolina Department of Insurance.
 We pulled quotes for different policy types (one for $150,000 in coverage and another for $350,000) in five counties and found that Nationwide’s premiums were consistently more expensive.
 In Charleston, for example, Nationwide was $3,000 more a year than Allstate — yikes.

-If you don’t mind working things out over the phone (in our experience the average wait time was about 20 minutes) or if you anticipate needing to file claims often, Nationwide could be a good, albeit pricier, fit.
+If you don’t mind working things out over the phone (in our experience the average wait time was about 20 minutes) or if you anticipate needing to file claims often and would benefit from their exceptional reputation in this department, Nationwide could be a good, albeit pricier, fit.

 If there’s one thing we know for sure about State Farm, it’s that it’s not going under anytime soon.
 In terms of financial fitness, it is the cream of the crop — Moody’s awarded it the second highest distinction (Aa1), meaning it is “of high quality and subject to very low credit risk.”
 The same goes for A.M.
 Best, with a score of A++, and Standard & Poor’s AA.

 It fared well in other areas, too.
-JD Power awarded a 4/5 in overall claims experience, while it received an 82 from Consumer Reports’ national homeowners insurance survey.
+J.D.
+Power awarded State Farm a 4/5 in overall claims experience, while it received an 82 from Consumer Reports.
 Its website offers easy-to-understand guides and walks you through determining coverage needs and the difference between replacement cost and market value.
 Its agents were also quick to answer our calls and never pressured us into getting a quote.

-State Farm’s reliability and no-frills approach is likely why it’s the leader when it comes to South Carolina’s market share.
-In all, it underwrites 15% of all homeowners insurance policies sold in the state.
+State Farm’s reliability and no-frills approach is likely why it’s the leader when it comes to South Carolina’s market share, underwriting 15% of all homeowners insurance policies sold in the state.
 Allstate, by comparison, accounts for 8%.

-Travelers and State Farm are similar in a lot of ways (although Travelers isn’t as strong financially).
-They both tied in Consumer Reports’ national homeowners insurance survey with a score of 82, and offer the same number of endorsements and discounts.
+Travelers and State Farm are similar in a lot of ways.
+While Travelers isn’t quite as strong financially, they tied in customer satisfaction ratings, both receiving an 82 from Consumer Reports, and offer the same number of endorsements and discounts.

-What sets Travelers apart is its website.
+Where Travelers sets itself apart is its website.
 Our favorite feature is its OpenHouse tool, which generates free home history reports — like CARFAX, but for your house — and provides information on neighborhood trends, past repairs, and even how much the house sold for prior to you owning it.
-We appreciated the way it organizes information — the FAQ page is broken down by “Policy Basics,” “Premium & Discounts,” and “Coverage & Limits.”
-Travelers is also awarded “Best for Green Homes” in our nationwide homeowners insurance review, so if you have a LEED-certified home, be sure to get a quote and capitalize on its 5% discount.
+We appreciated the way it organizes information — the FAQ page is broken down into “Policy Basics,” “Premium & Discounts,” and “Coverage & Limits.”
+Travelers was also awarded “Best for Green Homes” in our nationwide homeowners insurance review, so if you have an LEED-certified home, be sure to get a quote and capitalize on its 5% discount.